 Your first trip to the casino is usually an overwhelming one.
-There are players huddled around tables, the cheers and cries of winners and losers, the ringing of bells and flashing lights echo from the casino floor.
+Players are huddled around tables, cheers and cries of winners and losers ring out, bells and flashing lights echo from the casino floor.
 The casino environment is a feast of overstimulation.
 It's only natural to feel a little freaked out when you enter it for the first time.

 Once you get to the poker room it's usually no better.
-There are the TVs plastered to the walls and these diminutive figures with piles of chips in front of them, managers and chip runners and security all milling about.
+There are the TVs plastered to the walls and diminutive figures with piles of chips in front of them, managers and chip runners and security all milling about.
 If you aren't careful you can find yourself easily distracted.
 This article is to help make your first trip to the casino poker room a smooth transition from your regular game.

-1. Put your name on the wait list.
-Get the poker room number off the Internet and put your name on the waiting list before you leave for the casino.
+1. Put Your Name on the Wait List.
+Get the poker room number off the Internet, call and put your name on the waiting list before you leave for the casino.

 Usually the poker room will allow one hour between the time you call and the time you arrive at the casino to check in.
 If there is a waiting list, this will save you from having to sit around the casino for an extra hour getting tempted by rigged house games.

 You can stick around the poker room and watch TV or read some poker magazines to kill the time.
 Whatever you do, don't put your buy-in down on one hand of blackjack!

-4. Learn the rules.
+4. Learn the Rules.
 Familiarize yourself with the particular poker room's rules.
 Most, if not all, poker rooms have their rules posted somewhere in the vicinity.
-Every room will have different rules, so it's always a good idea to look over the rules and avoid surprises.
+Every room will have different rules so it's always a good idea to look over the rules and avoid surprises.

-6. Lay your money on the table.
+6. Lay Your Money on the Table.
 When handing money to a casino employee it's good to get into the habit of just placing the money on the table.
 Casino employees are not supposed to accept money directly from a player's hand so just lay your money on the table and they'll take it from there.

 When your name is called, report to where you checked in and they'll show you to your seat.